Rishi-045/Namaste_React_Assignments/assignment-02/Theory/theory.md

 # Theory Assignment:

 ● - What is `NPM`?
+npm is a default package manager for node.js and a powerful tool for managing javaScript dependencies.it allows devlopers to install, share and manages libraries and tools for their project.
 ● - What is `Parcel/Webpack`?
 Why do we need it?
 ● - What is `.parcel-cache`
 ● - What is `npx` ?